-Looking for information on how to conduct a business entity search in South Carolina?
+Looking for information on how to search for a business entity in South Carolina?

 Well, we’ve got you covered.
-On this page, you can find exact step by step instructions on how to carry out the search.
+On this page, you can find the exact step-by-step instructions on how to carry out the search.

 Note: Information about LLC, LLP, Name reservation, Non-Profit, and Corporation is only available online.

 Step 1: Navigate to SC business name search page – Link (opens in new tab).